-Despite the more moderate growth in Victorian state final demand in 2006, the labour market has performed strongly, posting positive gains in employment in each month so far of 2006.
-This is the longest sustained rise in monthly Victorian employment since consistent data commenced in 1978, and has been associated with a lower unemployment rate as well as higher labour force participation (Chart 1.1).
+The Victorian labour market has performed strongly since the 2006-07 Budget.
+Employment has increased by 2.1 per cent so far this year, the unemployment rate has fallen and labour force participation has increased (Chart 2.1).
 The high participation rate appears to be reflecting a combination of higher skilled migration, delayed retirement and a buoyant labour market encouraging more people into the labour force.
 Rising labour force participation is also likely to have acted as a moderating influence on wage growth.

 Recent population data have also been positive for Victoria, with continued strong gains from overseas migration.
-This has contributed to population growth in Victoria of 1.3 per cent over the past year, the highest yearly growth rate in almost five years.
+This has contributed to population growth in Victoria of 1.4 per cent over 2005-06, the highest yearly growth rate since the late 1980s.

-Inflationary pressures have intensified since the Budget, with Melbourne recording inflation of 3.4 per cent over the year to September 2006.
-While recent movements have been driven in particular by petrol prices and the impact of Cyclone Larry on fruit prices, the rise in inflation has been broad-based.
+Inflationary pressures have intensified since the Budget, with headline inflation above 3 per cent.
+Although there are several temporary influences behind this high inflation result, such as petrol prices and the impact of Cyclone Larry on fruit prices, it also appears that inflation is becoming more broad-based.
 Underlying inflation has increased to around 3 per cent, consistent with an economy reaching capacity.
+Against this background, the Reserve Bank of Australia has increased the official cash rate three times this year, to now be 6.25 per cent.